-- Fines: Class one misdemeanors carry a fine of up to $2,500.
+- Fines: Class 1 misdemeanors carry a fine of up to $2,500.
 However, the actual amount you will end up paying will vary depending on your specific situation including but not limited to: your record, your speed, the judge hearing your case, and the local court policy.

-- Jail Time: Active jail time is an allowable penalty for Class 1 Misdemeanor and it can be anywhere from 0-12 months.
+- Jail Time: Active jail time is an allowable penalty for a Class 1 Misdemeanor and it can be anywhere from 0-12 months.
 Jail time, much like the fines, will vary depending on your speed, your record, and the local rules.
 The higher your speed, the more likely jail time becomes.

-- Suspended License: Many people who receive reckless driving tickets, also face a great risk of having their license suspended.
+- Suspended License: Many people who receive reckless driving tickets also face a great risk of having their license suspended.

 - DMV points: A reckless driving charge will give you 6 driving points for a Virginia license.

 - Criminal conviction: Virginia does not allow for expungements on criminal conviction.
 In simple words, if convicted of the misdemeanor, you will not be able to remove it from your record ever.
 This can have affects in many areas of your life including immigration status, security clearance, and background checks for employment.

 Should I pay my ticket/plead guilty?